syncfusion-content/winui-docs/winui/Circular-Charts/DataLabels.md

 * Label - Displays the segment label content at the (X, Y) point.
 * ConnectorLine - Line used to connect the (X, Y) point and the label element.

-[ShowDataLabels]() property of series used to display the data labels, The following code example illustrates how to achive this.
+[ShowDataLabels]() property of series used to display the data labels, The following code example illustrates how to achieve this.

 {% tabs %}